ecbc0/note-math/item_en/set-theory_en.typ

 #tag("equivalent") $<==>$
 #indent[
   Some equivalent uses.
-For computer data, it can be proved by exhaustion that the following calculation results are equal
+For finite computer data, the following calculation results can be exhaustively proven to be equal
   $
     not (not p) &<==> p \
     not (p and q) &<==> (not p) or (not q)